Dr Jacqui Wilmshurst

 Professional biography

 I am working towards a PhD in Anthrozoology and Applied Animal Ethics via a project entitled 'Caring Wildly'.
-My research explores human-animal relationships, and animal-centred approaches to rehabilitation and care for captive wild animals in a sanctuary context.
+My research explores the role of human-animal relationships in rehabilitation; of wild animals and of human caregivers, in the context of a wildlife sanctuary.

 Several years' practice as a licensed wildlife rehabilitator have already shown me that these animals have much to teach us; about their individuality, capabilities, adaptability, and needs.
-Also about ourselves and the cultural narratives that shape how we live alongside other animals in our changing ecosystems.
+Also about our animal natures, our own rehabilitation from illness, injury and trauma.
+Also the wider cultural narratives that shape how we view these themes, in us and in other animals.

-Using qualitative multispecies methodology, the research explores intersections of animal ethics, care ethics, welfare and wellbeing.
+Using qualitative multispecies methodology, the research explores intersections of animal ethics, care ethics, rehabilitation, welfare and wellbeing.

-The animals in this study are unable to return to the wild, and are already living in captivity for the sole purpose of their own welfare.
-This provides a context that is distinct from those in which wild animals are captive for another primary purpose; for example such as for species conservation and education in zoos, or for research in laboratories.
+The animals in this study are unable to return to the wild, and are already living in captivity for the sole purpose of their own rehabilitation and welfare.

 I have a previous academic background in health, social and environmental psychology, applied to human-natural environment relationships and in particular towards improved resilience and risk management for natural hazards.
 This research examined other 'ways of knowing' alongside conventional scientific and academic enquiry, including indigenous and traditional knowledge about the natural world and other animals.